This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about your baby's next well child visit:

 Your baby's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 12 months.
 Contact your baby's healthcare provider if you have questions or concerns about his or her health or care before the next visit.
-Your baby may get the following vaccines at his or her next visit: hepatitis B, hepatitis A, HiB, pneumococcal, polio, flu, MMR, and chickenpox.
-He or she may get a catch-up dose of DTaP.
-Remember to take your child in for a yearly flu shot.
+Your baby may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your baby needs and when your baby should get them.

 - Hemoglobin A1c